spikol/kick24/README.md

 # Readme
 18 juli

-**Find all the pdfs** on the root of the repo for slides for each day and the new worksheets
+**Find all the pdfs** on the root of the repo for slides for each day and the new worksheets.
+For Arduino look in the hackathon directory for assorted sketches in a zip-file.

 ## To Do
 - [ ] Convert Hackathon slides